-The Reno County Commission is considering a Resolution that would allow all voters in the County to have a say whether to have five (5) elected commissioners compared with the current three (3) member governing body.
+The Reno County Commission approved a Resolution that will allow voters to decide whether to have five (5) elected commissioners compared with the current three (3) member governing body.

-If the Resolution is passed, the question would be placed on November’s general election ballot.
-If approved by the voters, the three current commissioners would remain in office, while an additional two commissioners would be elected by residents of the two new districts at either the next regularly scheduled election or a special election.
+The question will be on the November 2nd general election ballot.
+If approved by the voters, the current commissioners would remain in office, while an additional two commissioners would be elected by residents of the two new districts.
+The intent of the Commission is to have the two new members elected at the next regularly scheduled election.

-A minimum of 3 members (majority of the five member board) to pass the annual budget, approve weekly expenditures, and pass county-wide policy issues.
-This is compared with the current majority of two members needed to make decisions for the county.
+A minimum of three members (majority of the five member board), compared with the current majority of two members, would be needed to make decisions for the County.